Furnace Repair Checklist

 - Make certain the program is showing the correct day and time and is programmed to “run.”
 If you’re having trouble getting out of the program, set the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will make the heat to ignite if thermostat scheduling is trouble.
+This will cause the furnace to ignite if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees hotter than the temperature of the room.

 If your heating hasn’t started within several minutes, make sure it has juice by moving the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your heating system could be without power.

 If you utilize a smart thermostat—for example one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Take a look at the manufacturer’s website for support.
 If you aren’t able to get your Wi-Fi thermostat to operate, reach us at 224-412-8308 for heating and cooling service.

 Next, verify your breaker and furnace switch are on.

 - Find your main electrical panel.
 If you aren’t sure where it is, search for a gray metal box in your basement, garage or closet.

 - Make sure your hands and feet aren’t moist prior to using the panel or breakers.

 - Look for the breaker titled “furnace” or “heat,” and double-check it’s turned “on.”
 If the breaker has tripped, it will be in the middle or “off” spot.